etabari/PorthoMCL/MANUAL.md

 find 5.ogenes/ -maxdepth 1 -type f -exec sort -u -o {} {} \;
 ```

-Similar code has been included in the `porthomclRunPBS.sh` for convinence.
+Similar code has been included in the `porthomclRunPBS.sh` for convenience.

 .